/

 • Streamlined workflows: Automates processes that previously required switching between platforms

-Companies that successfully integrate these systems report higher productivity, better lead conversion rates, and improved customer experiences due to the consistency of information across touchpoints.
+Companies that successfully integrate these systems report productivity improvements of 30-40%, lead conversion rate increases of 25-35%, and enhanced customer experiences driven by 95%+ data consistency across touchpoints.

 Native Integration vs. Third-Party Solutions

-When it comes to syncing HubSpot and Salesforce, organizations have two primary options: using the native HubSpot-Salesforce connector or implementing a third-party integration solution.
+Organizations syncing HubSpot and Salesforce can choose between two primary approaches: the native HubSpot-Salesforce connector or specialized third-party integration solutions.

 The Native HubSpot-Salesforce Connector